 Vonnie Hanna Dukes: I've Had A Good Trip

 Yvonner Leta "Vonnie" Hanna was born on Feb 22, 1936.
 She was the middle child and only daughter of Arles Timmons Hanna and Violet Elizabeth Carter.
-These stories of her childhood and experiences in Johnsonville were told in her own words and compiled by her grandson Josh Dukes over serveral years.
+These stories of her childhood and experiences in Johnsonville were told in her own words and compiled by her grandson Josh Dukes over several years.

 I don't know where Mama and Daddy got married.
 I believe they may have just gone to the justice of the peace.
 They didn't have a wedding or anything like that.
 They have a marriage license though - I still have the certificate.
 Mother graduated from school, but Daddy didn't.
 Uncle Bubba Hanna went on through.
 Now, I can't see how Granddaddy could let one go through but not all of them, but Uncle Pete did too.
 Mama went to school at Vox and Vox only went to like 7th grade.
 Then they'd go on to high school at Johnsonville and she graduated in 1927.
 Lillian graduated from Johnsonville, too.